cloudoperators/greenhouse/docs/user-guides/organization/creation.md

      mappedOrgAdminIdPGroup: Name of the group in the IDP that should be mapped to the organization admin role.
    ```

-The field `mappedOrgAdminIdPGroup` is mandatory.

 ## Setting up Team Membership synchronization with Greenhouse
    Team Membership synchronization with Greenhouse requires access to SCIM API.

    For the Team Memberships to be created Organization needs to be configured with URL and credentials of the SCIM API.
 SCIM API is used to get members for teams in the organization based on the IDP groups set for teams.

-   IDP group for the organization admin team should be set to the `mappedOrgAdminIdPGroup` field in the Organization configuration.
+   IDP group for the organization admin team must be set to the `mappedOrgAdminIdPGroup` field in the Organization configuration.
 It is required for the synchronization to work.
 IDP groups for remaining teams in the organization should be set in their respective configurations.